dannykadoshi/FemmeFlow-Tracker/README.md

 - The app's structure is designed with clear navigation, guiding users to different functionalities such as cycle tracking, predictions, recommendations, and exercise tips.
 - User data is organized and stored securely, ensuring privacy and confidentiality.

-By adopting this UX design approach, the FemmeFlow Tracker App is tailored to empower users with valuable insights and tools for managing their menstrual health.
-The design focuses on user engagement, ease of use, and the presentation of accurate and relevant information to enhance users' overall well-being and reproductive health.

-Certainly, here's the UX/UI design description for your FemmeFlow Tracker app based on your provided Python code and the HTML and styling you've shared, without the images:

 ### COLOUR SCHEME

-The color scheme of the FemmeFlow Tracker application, helps create an inviting and user-friendly interface.

 The color scheme for the FemmeFlow Tracker application is a combination of different colors, each serving a specific purpose.
 Here is a description of the color scheme elements: